Septic Re-inspection Program

 Step 2: Inspect often

-• Regular inspections every three years helps prevent problems.
-Keep accurate records of your septic maintenance and get your effluent filter checked and cleaned every year.
+• Regular inspections help prevent problems.
+Keep accurate records of your septic maintenance and have your effluent filter checked and cleaned every year.

 Step 3: Pour and flush responsibly